- 1.0 Timetable

 Second Friday in January

-These eight colleges without departments and the University Libraries must submit all Fourth-Year Reviews, any annual reviews with a non-renewal recommendation from the dean, all promotion and tenure (P&T) cases, and any probationary reappointment cases by the second Friday in January.
+These eight colleges without schools or departments and the University Libraries must submit all Fourth-Year Reviews, any annual reviews with a non-renewal recommendation from the dean, all promotion and tenure (P&T) cases, and any probationary reappointment cases by the second Friday in January.

 Dentistry